 Sustainable Operating Practices

 Schools have a unique opportunity to promote environmental literacy and stewardship and engage the next generation of environmental leaders.
-Students have the opportunity for Service Learning in a hands-on program that connects science, technology, engineering and mathematics (STEM) with best practices of sustainability.
-See the tools that can help schools launch cafeteria recycling and composting programs.
+Students have the opportunity for Service Learning in a hands-on program that connects science, technology, engineering, and mathematics (STEM) with best practices of sustainability.